timm/ezr-other/roadmap.md

 # inference
-every section needs definiton, tutorial , applciation (references),
+every section needs definiton, tutorial , applciation (references), something about state of the art

 preamble
 there are SYMs (=, !=) and there are NUMs (=,!=,+,-,*,/, etc)